mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 vector layer can have labels associated with it.
 These labels rely on the attribute data of a layer for their content.

-.. note:: |note| The :guilabel:`Layer Properties` dialog does have a :guilabel:`Labels` tab, but for this example we will not be using it.
+.. note::  The :guilabel:`Layer Properties` dialog does have a :guilabel:`Labels` tab, but for this example we will not be using it.
 It has too few options and may be difficult to work with, which is why it will probably be taken out of new versions of QGIS (after 1.8).
 Instead, for this